Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Here in the Puget Sound, our homes face a lot of moisture, from steady drizzles to damp, gray days.
 This climate is tough on exterior paint.
 Cheaper paints often lack the additives needed to stand up to constant dampness, making them prone to mildew, chipping, and peeling.
 Premium paints, which typically cost between $50 and $90 per gallon, are formulated with high-quality resins and pigments that create a stronger, more flexible barrier.
 This durable finish resists UV damage and mildew growth, which is crucial for protecting your home’s residential siding from the elements and preventing moisture from seeping in.

-Longer-Lasting Color
+You Get Richer, Longer-Lasting Color

 You picked the perfect color, and for the first year, your house looks fantastic.
 But soon, you notice the side that gets the most sun is starting to look a little dull.
 This is where quality really shows.
 Premium paints contain superior pigments and binders that hold onto their color much longer, even when exposed to direct sunlight.
 While a basic paint might start to fade after just a few years, a high-quality coat will keep your home looking fresh and vibrant for years to come.
 This means your home’s curb appeal stays high, and you get to enjoy that “just painted” look for much longer.